dagreatcode/Paint-R-Us/README.md

 # Review
 ```
-I have learned a lot buy doing this portfolio.
+I have learned a lot by doing this portfolio.
 SEO needs to be awsome
 ```

 # Project Links